each/draft-aname/draft-ietf-dnsop-aname.md

 long a resolver may cache the address records.
 Thus, the end-to-end TTL (from the authoritative servers for the target address records to end-user DNS caches) is nearing twice the target address record TTL.
-There is a more extended discussion of TTL handling in {#ttls}.
+There is a more extended discussion of TTL handling in (#ttls).

 # ANAME processing by resolvers {#resolver}